helxplatform/cnpg-mcp/README.md

 1. **RBAC**: Apply principle of least privilege - only grant necessary permissions
    - Use `cnpg-cloudnative-pg-view` for read-only access
    - Use `cnpg-cloudnative-pg-edit` for cluster management
-   - Grant additional permissions for secrets if using role management
+   - Grant additional permissions for secrets if using role management:
+     - `list` secrets with label selector (for cleanup during cluster deletion)
+     - `create` and `delete` secrets (for role management)
 2. **Secrets**: Never log or expose database credentials
    - Role passwords are automatically generated and stored in Kubernetes secrets
    - Secrets are labeled with cluster and role information for easy management
+   - Secrets are named `cnpg-{cluster}-user-{role}` to avoid conflicts
+   - **Automatic cleanup**: Secrets are automatically deleted when their cluster is deleted
 3. **Input validation**: All inputs are validated with Pydantic models
 4. **Namespace isolation**: Consider restricting to specific namespaces
 5. **Audit logging**: Enable Kubernetes audit logs for compliance